MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 On Windows, simply open MinecraftClient.exe by double-clicking on it.
 On Mac or Linux, open a terminal in this folder and run "mono MinecraftClient.exe".
 If you cannot authenticate on Mono, you'll need to run "mozroots --import --ask-remove" once.
+If Mono crashes, retry with mono-complete, not mono-runtime.
+Mono v4.0 to 4.2 is recommended.

 ===========================================
  Using Configuration files & Enabling bots